Updated Nov. 14

-“At bottom, this case is about preventing the county from doing indirectly that which it cannot do directly,” the Ninth Circuit ruled.
+“At bottom, this case is about preventing the county from doing indirectly that which it cannot do directly,” the Ninth Circuit ruled in 2018.

 The District of Hawaiʻi court added in its 2014 ruling on the same issue that: “[Maui County’s claim] would, of course, make a mockery of [the Clean Water Act’s regulatory scheme] if [the] authority to control pollution was limited to the bed of the navigable stream itself.
 The tributaries which join to form the river could then be used as open sewers as far as federal regulation was concerned.
 No less can be said for groundwater flowing directly into the ocean.”

-Unfortunately, Maui County isn’t giving up.
-It has successfully petitioned the United States Supreme Court to hear the case, an act which now endangers clean water protections writ large.
+But Maui County wasn’t giving up.
+In Feb.
+2019, it successfully petitioned the United States Supreme Court to hear the case, an act which now endangers clean water protections writ large.

 Why does this case matter beyond Maui?